 In-person schools usually have to be approved by their state’s regulatory agency.
 For an online school, have you faced any of those types of regulation roadblocks?

 That's a really good question.
 We haven’t yet.
-At the moment, we work with our preferred lending partner, Skills Fund, to make sure we’re in compliance with all consumer lending practices.
+At the moment, we work with our preferred lending partner, Ascent Funding, to make sure we’re in compliance with all consumer lending practices.

 What metrics do you include in the Thinkful Web Development Bootcamp jobs report?